Lifespan vs Life Expectancy

 The term life expectancy means the average lifespan of an entire population, taking into account all mortality figures for that specific group of people.
 Whereas, lifespan is a measure of the actual length of an individual’s life.

-We have recorded Walter Book Brant as having lived 103 years.
-And along with him, five of the other people on our top-10 list were born between 1888 and 1899.
+We have recorded Ola D. Swetnam of Kentucky as having lived 103 years, 312 days.
+And including her, seven of the people on our top-10 list were born between 1883 and 1894.
 That actually matches a historic trend.
 (See below.)

 Life Expectancy from the 1800s to Today